-Explosion in southern town in Sweden injures 19, cause unclear
+Explosion in southern town in Sweden injures 25, cause unclear

 “So far we have been able to confirm that there are number of people with light injuries.
 We have cordoned off a large area, several blocks.”

-Regional authorities said in a statement that 19 people had sustained minor injuries in the blast and that Linkoping University as well as other medical facilities in the area had been called into help care for those injured.
+Pontus Johansson, a 21-year-old engineer who lives in a building nearby, said he was in the shower when he heard a loud bang.

-“The hospitals are in this way preparing to receive a larger number of injured should that prove to be necessary, it said.
+“First I didn’t think it was anything bad, then I saw the neighbor’s window was broken so I left our apartment and saw the chaos outside,” he told Reuters.

-Reporting by Anna Ringstrom, Simon Johnson and Helena Soderpalm; writing by Niklas Pollard; Editing by Catherine Evans and Raissa Kasolowsky
+Additional reporting by Esha Vaish, Helena Soderpalm and Johannes Hellstrom; writing by Niklas Pollard; Editing by Catherine Evans and Raissa Kasolowsky